-When is the Best Time to Give an Amaryllis Flower?
+When is the Best Time to Give Someone Amaryllis Flowers?

-Think carefully about the color of the amaryllis flower you would like to give to someone before deciding whether it is appropriate.
+Think carefully about the color of the amaryllis bloom you would like to give to someone before deciding whether it is appropriate.

 However, in most cases, it is the perfect choice if you would like to show someone that you have romantic feelings toward them – or if you want to simply show someone how much they mean to you.
 It is the perfect gift for anybody that you think is special or unique in any way.